 Passenger Fares - Farebox fares and ticket sales are included here.
-The increase in passenger fares was attributed to an increase in the number of riders since fuel prices increased.
+The 22% increase in passenger fares was attributed to an increase in the number of riders as a result of increasing fuel prices.

-Federal Grants and Reimbursements - The Authority received \$266,201 in capitalized maintenance to cover certain preventive maintenance costs incurred.
+Federal Grants and Reimbursements - The Authority received \$456,955 in capitalized maintenance to cover certain preventive maintenance costs incurred.
+The Authority was also competitively awarded \$50,000 through the New Freedom program.

 State Grants and Reimbursements - The Ohio Department of Transportation allocates grants for elderly and disabled programs.
-The Authority received \$87,418.
-This category also includes \$82,051 for reimbursement for state fuel taxes paid by the Authority, and \$87,418 for capital maintenance costs.
+The Authority received \$99,224.
+This category also includes \$76,064 for reimbursement for state fuel taxes paid by the Authority, and \$139,104 for capital maintenance costs.

-Sales Tax Revenues - .25 mills is levied against Portage County sales tax, and in 2005 $PA\underline{RTA}$ renewed the levy to be permanent.
-For 2007, Sales Tax Revenues increased 3.4% and generated approximately 51.9% of the Authority's revenue (excluding capital contributions).
+Sales Tax Revenues - .25 mills is levied against Portage County sales tax, and in 2005 the Authority renewed the levy to be permanent.
+For 2008, Sales Tax Revenues increased 2% and generated approximately 50% of the Authority's revenue (excluding capital contributions).

-Interest Income - Interest income from Star Ohio is reported here and decreased 19.9% from 2006 to 2007.
+Interest Income - Interest income from Star Ohio is reported here and decreased 38% from 2007 to 2008.
 This is due to the decline in interest rates.